-“I am very excited to be part of the Team South Carolina delegation at CES 2022,” says Yves Ghys, President of Pozyx Americas.
+“I am very excited to be part of the Team South Carolina delegation at CES 2022,” said Yves Ghys, who led the company’s U.S. market entry and served as President of Pozyx Americas through July 2022 .
 “I’m looking forward to my very first participation with Pozyx at CES, and am even more enthusiastic to share my first-hand experience on the soft landing and warm welcome we received while starting up Pozyx Inc. in the Upstate.
 Partnering with a local business organization that embraces and stimulates innovation is of great value, and having their active support to build the fundamentals for a joint Belgian Technology Hub is priceless.”

-The state’s collaborative research assets and engineering talent will be on display, too: The Indy Autonomous Challenge is among the highlights of the Transportation & Vehicle Technology.
+The state’s collaborative research assets and engineering talent were on display, too: The Indy Autonomous Challenge was among the highlights of the Transportation & Vehicle Technology.
 The challenge was held in October 2021, using the first-ever autonomous-capable racecar that was engineered by CU-ICAR’s educational vehicle prototyping program, Deep Orange.
 What’s more, CU-ICAR is using Pozyx location-tracking technology to research autonomous solutions.

-Small to mid-size enterprises are also joining the action.
-Additional South Carolina companies exhibiting include:
+Small to mid-size enterprises also joined the action.
+Additional South Carolina exhibitors included:

 - Heatworks, a Mount Pleasant-based company which has patented, licensable technologies for heating water and liquids quickly and at high volumes for applications in smart home and appliances, startups and sustainability.
 (Booth #50850)